origins-of-christmas-dinner-header.jpg

 Christmas is now a holiday celebrated by people and nations of all faiths, but it was once primarily a religious festival celebrated by Christians to mark the birth of Christ.
 Christian festivals like Christmas and Easter have always been marked by a feast, but this feast was traditionally preceded by a period of fasting for 40 days.5

-Fun fact: the first documented “Christmas” was in 336 CE, when the early Christian church set 25th December as the birth date of Christ - but there’s good evidence that midwinter pagan festivals (such as Natali Sol Invinci or ‘The Birthday of the Unconquered Sun’) and Roman festivals (including Saturnalia, the festival of Saturn) which were celebrated long before this date still closely resembled Christmas celebrations.
-These early pagan festivals may even be the source of some traditions that we still associate with Christmas today!6,7
+The first documented “Christmas” was in 336 CE, when the early Christian church set 25th December as the birth date of Christ - but there’s good evidence that midwinter pagan festivals (such as Natali Sol Invinci or ‘The Birthday of the Unconquered Sun’) and Roman festivals (including Saturnalia, the festival of Saturn) which were celebrated long before this date still closely resembled Christmas celebrations.
+These early pagan festivals may be the source of some traditions that we still associate with Christmas today!6,7

-Traditionally, Christmas Eve was the ‘vigil of Christmas’ which meant a day of fasting and abstinence.
-Crucially, meat was traditionally banned until Christmas Day morning, which helps explain why fish remains a popular choice for Christmas Dinner in countries such as Germany, where the festive feast is usually eaten on Christmas Eve, rather than Christmas Day itself.8
+Traditionally, Christmas Eve was the ‘vigil of Christmas’, which meant a day of fasting and abstinence.
+Crucially, meat was traditionally banned until Christmas Day morning, which helps explain why fish remains a popular choice for Christmas Dinner in countries such as Germany, where the festive feast is usually eaten on Christmas Eve rather than Christmas Day itself.8

 Is it time to make Christmas more sustainable?